 Nonetheless, there may be biomedical utility to consider.
-To illustrate this claim, we will consider the bovine genome, and more wide-reaching features regarding Bos taurus physiology and genetic characteristics.
-Simultaneously, we will compare these to the benefits and limitations of (1) remaining with mice and rats as the primary mammalian models of genetic research, and (2) inference of the mechanisms behind transmission of complex genetic diseases.

-Further supporting its potential as a model organism, the full bovine genome has been sequenced [33,34], and is publicly available via multiple online database browsers.
+The consideration of bovines (Bos Taurus) as a potential model organism can be used to illustrate this claim.
+In support of its potential as a model organism, the full bovine genome has been sequenced [33,34], and is publicly available via multiple online database browsers.
 The amount of available data on B. Taurus‘s genome is significant; the NCBI provides a wide array of annotated sequences, including two complete genome assemblies [35].
 The Map Viewer interface linked to by the NCBI genome pages allows for browsing data on each chromosome with links to other NCBI pages corresponding to individual genes.
 The other primary resource for browsing annotated cattle genome data is hosted by Georgetown University, and operates under the name of The Bovine Genome Database [36].
 While this plays host to the same genome assemblies available on NCBI (Assembly Btau_4.0 and UMD3.1 Assembly), it offers greater functionality, including more ways to search for specific regions in the genome, and more diverse information regarding genes.
 The gene pages are organized with respect to gene function and genomic location, with links to related NCBI and Ensembl pages.
 In addition to the ability to download highly specified sequences, the site links to a dedicated BLAST server with 30 bovine sequence databases.
 Other features include the ability to download full genome assemblies, various annotation utilities, and composite maps that visualize human and bovine genomes concurrently for ease of comparison.

 Using peer-reviewed and indexed literature as a proxy for scientific knowledge, one can compare the amount of relative knowledge in biomedicine versus agriculture using respective literature catalogues: MEDLINE (maintained by the National Library of Medicine) for biomedicine and AGRICOLA (maintained by the National Agriculture Library) for agriculture.
 A search for the respective subject heading (MeSH for MEDLINE; NALT for AGRICOLA) “Cattle” on journal articles published between 2008 and 2011 returns 30,708 results on MEDLINE and 6,765 results on AGRICOLA.
 This represents 3,379 unique journals on MEDLINE, and 385 unique journals on AGRICOLA.
 Although these sets are not mutually disjoint, only 181 journals (5% of the 3,601 total journals) are present in both sets.
 This suggests that, perhaps contrary to intuition, a significant majority of the scientific data published on B. taurus is already in the biomedical realm.
 To researchers looking for an alternative model organism to M. musculus, this may be seen as an advantage – as mentioned earlier, one of the primary considerations for designating a model organism is that it should have a vast array of existing data.
-Regardless, the nature of comparative genomics is such that we can now develop computational algorithms for predicting degrees of similarity without necessitating the viewing of individual supporting rationale in vivo over a long period of time – these advanced computational methods are reaching the point of refinement where we can trust their predictions with some high degree of certainty [37-39].
+Regardless, the nature of comparative genomics enables one to develop computational algorithms for predicting degrees of similarity without necessitating the viewing of individual supporting rationale in vivo over a long period of time – these advanced computational methods are reaching the point of refinement where predictions can be made with some degree of certainty [37-39].
 Therefore, the adoption of a new genomic model species could theoretically be expedited considerably, especially with availability of multiple annotated genomes along with an array of gene transcripts and protein sequences.